Carrier Air Wing Fifteen: Post–Cold War and Final years

 In 1990, CVW-15 made their last cruise with the Carl Vinson before moving back to the Kitty Hawk for the rest of their remaining service in the US Navy.
 This cruise was also the last cruise for the A-7 Corsair in CVW-15 before VA-27 and VA-97 converted to the F/A-18A as well for the SH-3H Sea King which was replaced by the SH-60F Oceanhawk/HH-60H Rescuehawk in the case of HS-4.
 While on deployment, Kitty Hawk spent nine days off the coast of Somalia supporting U.S. Marines and coalition forces involved in Operation Restore Hope.

 On 13 January 1993, VFA-97's CDR.
 Kevin J. Thomas led a night air strike of 110 coalition aircraft, including 35 aircraft from the Kitty Hawk, against Iraq SAM Command and Control sites in Southern Iraq.
 This in response to Iraqi violations of U.N. resolutions.
 On the 18th, an airstrike made of 29 aircraft including F/A-18As and F-14As and E-2Cs in support from CVW-15 was called off when Iraq moved mobile SAM sites into Southern Iraq.

 NL700 was not painted as a CAG bird, instead in the squadron standard visibility paint.

 The last visibility painted S-3B Viking of VS-37 reflecting the diversity of paint schemes of the squadron in 1992.

 On the 23rd, another incident occurred when Iraqi AAA fired on an A-6E SWIP Intruder from VA-52 and two F/A-18As from CVW-15 over Southern Iraq.
 In response, the Intruder attacked the AAA site with a 1,000 pound bomb.

-Between June and December 1994, CVW-15 made their last deployment before being inactivated in 1995 along with many squadrons that were part of CVW-15.
+Between June and December 1994, CVW-15 made their last deployment before being inactivated in 1995.
 During that deployment, the air wing participated in the "first anti-submarine warfare prosecution of Chinese Han class sub contact" as well as the tracking of the larger Oscar II Class Submarine between 7 and 8 July, of which were designed to attack American Carrier Battlegroups.
 The Oscar II Submarine was most likely the K-442 of the Russian Pacific Fleet.
+The tracking of the Han class Submarine however led to standoff that almost resulted in a fire being exchanged between US and Chinese naval forces.